What is Pewter..?

 Below is a brief overview of non-pewter materials and components used in Cosi Tabellini products:

 Cosi Tabellini uses high quality and high clarity European glass for those who love the marriage of softly hued pewter with the simple clarity and shine of crystal and glass.
-Cosi Tabellini uses high performance lead-free crystal glass.
+Cosi Tabellini uses high performance lead-free crystal glass which is mouth blown.
 In modern history, the potential health hazards caused by lead have led to the development of the "lead-free crystal".
 It has a refractive index similar to lead crystal, but is lighter.

 All Cosi Tabellini ceramic is produced in Italy with our exclusive designs.
 The “Convivio” range is the result of an evolution in design, culminating in the clever merging of materials into a single product, utilising the natural characteristics of both pewter and ceramic; the execution of which is much more complicated than the elegant simplicity of the design concept.